1995 NCAA Division I men's lacrosse tournament

-The 1995 NCAA Division I men's lacrosse tournament was the 25th annual Division I NCAA Men's Lacrosse Championship tournament.
-Twelve NCAA Division I college men's lacrosse teams met after having played their way through a regular season, and for some, a conference tournament.
+The 1995 NCAA Division I lacrosse tournament was the 25th annual tournament hosted by the National Collegiate Athletic Association to determine the team champion of men's college lacrosse among its Division I programs, held at the end of the 1995 NCAA Division I men's lacrosse season.

+Syracuse defeated Maryland in the final, 13–9.

-The championship game was played at Maryland's home field, Byrd Stadium, in front of 26,229 fans.
-The game saw Syracuse University defeat University of Maryland by the score of 13–9.
+The championship game was played at Byrd Stadium at the University of Maryland in College Park, Maryland, with 26,229 fans in attendance.

+Summary

 Despite the loss, Maryland goalie Brian Dougherty was named the tournament's Most Outstanding Player.
 Dougherty was outstanding in the semi-finals, showing why he earned the award as Division I goalie of the year, making 23 saves on 59 shots.
 In the first quarter, Hopkins' attack took 19 shots with Dougherty making 12 saves, allowing Maryland to take a 4-1 first-quarter lead.

-In the finals, Maryland led 4 to 2 with a minute left in the first half before the Orange exploded to three straight goals to claim a 5-4 half time lead and that momentum led to the victory.
+In the finals, Maryland led 4–2 with a minute left in the first half before the Orange exploded to three straight goals to claim a 5-4 half time lead and that momentum led to the victory.
 Dougherty again had 23 saves in the finals.